 - 100% head to the Food Market I mentioned previously.
 I could live off this food every day

-As I mentioned right at the beginning, Gili T is definitely the most popular option of the 3 islands among travellers and backpackers, and is the one that comes most alive at night.
+As I mentioned right at the beginning, Gili Trawangan is definitely the most popular option of the three islands among travellers and backpackers.
+This also means it’s the one that comes most alive at night.

-Nightlife on Gili T is very much on one side of the island (the side the ferry drop you off on), and due to the small size of the island you won’t miss the party should you seek it.
+Nightlife on Gili Trawangan is very much on one side of the island (the side the ferry drop you off on).
+Due to the small size of the island, you won’t miss the party should you seek it.

-If you’re looking for a quieter experience, with a few cocktails and some chilled vibes then Gili T still offers that on the other side of the island, as does Gili T and Gili Meno.
+If you’re looking for a quieter experience, with a few cocktails and some chilled vibes then Gili Trawangan still offers that on the other side of the island, as do Gili Air and Gili Meno.

-Have you guys ever been to The Gili Islands?
+Have you been to Gili Trawangan Island, Indonesia?